rmzetti/hover-exec/README.md

 ---
 ### Python

-A simple Python script.
 Depending on your system setup you may need to use the *python3* command.
 But in either case, the command block id should be *python* to ensure vscode provides syntax highlighting.

 ```python
 # '''python :python3 #<- append this to use 'python3' as start command